 In Ho Chi Minh City and Hanoi, Vietnam, Arasanyin plans to study the country’s “transition from colonialism to communism.
 While looking at Vietnamese cultural architecture I hope to unpack/document a complex history of Vietnam through pictures.”

-After her time abroad, Capuano, who will also study in Vietnam, plants to return to her high school in Elma, N.Y., to share her experiences with current students there.
+After her time abroad, Capuano, who will also study in Vietnam, plans to return to her high school in Elma, N.Y., to share her experiences with current students there.
 “I was once in their same position and I know how profound the experience of moving away from that little town is.
 I hope in sharing my experience of not only moving away from my hometown but also receiving a global education, they can gain the insight to see that they too can branch out from the small rural town of Elma and they really can do some miraculous things,” she says.

 A biology major, Parrow will study in Copenhagen, Denmark.
 In Copenhagen, Parrow will be enrolled in the Medical Practice core, which will include course work relating to human health and disease, as well as the opportunity to visit hospitals and clinics and observe alternative medical practice while experiencing a socialist medical system firsthand.
 Parrow is the recipient of the William Ross Proctor Prize in Mathematics.

 While in Hong Kong, Thiam will explore ways of “helping minorities travel to foreign places and immerse themselves in another culture.
 I look forward to gaining experience so that I can share this new cultural experience with the disenfranchised young.”